ManageIQ/ui-components/README.md

 yarn run-script build-docs
 ```
 This will generate docs from JS docs and after running `yarn start` this documentation will be available on `localhost:4000/docs`

+If you want to release ui-components look at documentation in Wiki of this repository.